 Are you looking for a way to edit a photo following several methods?
-For instance, you want to store an image in both black and white color, how will you do so?
+For instance, how will you do so if you want to store an image in both black and white color?

-Virtual copies are just like copying an image to your hard drive, only in Lightroom, and it doesn’t double the amount of space.
+Virtual copies are just like copying an image to your hard drive, only in Lightroom, and it doesn’t double the space.

-Virtual copies are an efficient method to make several adjustments to the same photo, and the storage penalty will not happen for sure.
+Virtual copies are an efficient method to make several adjustments to the same photo, and the storage penalty will surely not happen.

 However, be careful about storing different virtual copies of your images.
-You can easily lose your virtual copies because you are blind, which one is the most updated.
+You can quickly lose your virtual copies because you are blind.
+Which one is the most updated?

-It would be best if you keep virtual copies of those images which are different from the original one.
+Keep virtual copies of those images that are different from the original ones.
 This way, the chance of losing any photos gets minimized.

 If you use an external hard drive/ SD Card to save your images and once you remove the hard drive from your computer, those images will still be available in Lightroom.

 But those images will appear with low resolution, and you will find an exclamation mark at the top right corner, which means it is confused about the picture.